denisbdn/jsonwrap/README.md

 # jsonwrap

-This library help Marshal you struct to json string witj c like comments
+This library help Marshal you struct to json string with c-like comments

 Usage.
 Download library: